hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-## Execution

 To minimise the number of return trips between HyperGraphQL server and RDF stores, the original GraphQL query is translated into possibly few SPARQL CONSTRUCT queries necessary to fetch all the relevant RDF data.
 The further transformation of the data into  HyperGraphQL responses is done locally by the HyperGraphQL server.
 When the query requests data from a single SPARQL endpoint, only one SPARQL CONSTRUCT query is issued.

-## Response formats

-The basic response fromat is [JSON-LD](json-ld.org), which extends the standard JSON with the [JSON-LD context](https://json-ld.org/spec/latest/json-ld-api-best-practices/#dfn-json-ld-context) enabling semantic disambiguation of the contained data.

 ## Other references